mehtapparkinson/java-group-project/README.md

 It allows users to perform actions such as adding new movies, viewing their movie collection, and tracking details about each movie (e.g., title, personal review of each film, personal rating and date added).

-## Project Architecture:

-This project follows a **Package by Layer** architecture, organizing the codebase by technical responsibilities rather than by features.
-Each layer has a specific role:

-### Package by Layer:

-- **Controller**: `MovieController` handles incoming API requests and directing them to the appropriate service.
-- **Repository**: `MovieRepository` interfaces with the database.
-- **Model**: `Movie` represents the data model for the Movies table.

-## Application Requirements
+## Application Requirements (Must Haves)

-- The system allows users to manage a collection of movies.
+- A system that allows users to manage a collection of movies.
 - Users can add, view, update, and delete movies from their collection.
 - Each movie will have attributes such as:
     - Movie title